tanyajadoun/DigitalClock/README.md

 # DigitalClock
-It is a js project which  will we be hosted
+It is a js project which  will is hosted